The-Poolz/ReactHelperV2/README.md

 Run `npm run update-poolz` to fetch the latest wallet list and chain IDs from `https://data.poolz.finance/graphql`.
 The script writes the information to `src/poolzData.ts`.

+## Fetching contract ABIs

+Run `pnpm get-abi <documentId>` to download a contract ABI from `https://data.poolz.finance/graphql`.
+The file will be saved under `generated/abi/` using the contract's `NameVersion` as the filename.